JoeMille/app-1/README.md

 * Primarily, to showcase a product which relies on custom Javascript for its main function
 * Executes its purpose as intended
 * Is enjoyable and similarly easy to navigate across all devices
-* Gives users a service free of charge for a function that could be beneficial when beginnign their meditative journey.
+* Gives users a service free of charge for a function that could be beneficial when beginning their meditative journey.